-The science of vocational psychology provides a dependable source of knowledge to inform public policy aimed at developing a satisfactory work force and satisfied workers.
-Vocational psychology has also produced effective career guidance techniques for assessing persons, providing occupational information and matching people to fitting positions.
+The science of vocational psychology provides a dependable source of valuable knowledge to inform public policy aimed at developing a satisfactory workforce and satisfied workers.
+Vocational psychology has also produced effective career guidance techniques for assessing persons, providing occupational information, and matching people to fitting positions.
 These proven techniques can be made more efficient and self-directed by advances in computer technology.
-Career development specialists can offer their expert knowledge about job success and satisfaction to foster policy innovations and empirically validated practices.
-To make our research findings more useful in public policy arenas, we must first focus our knowledge on policy issues and then develop systems for collectively publicizing our findings, persuasively articulating our insights and distributing our most efficient and effective services.
-As an example of focussing our expert knowledge on policy issues, I have identified, from literature reviews and longitudinal studies, 14 facts that career specialists know for sure and could assert in debates about public policy regarding work force development and career guidance.
+Career development specialists can offer their expert knowledge about job success and satisfaction to foster policy innovations such as novel objectives and empirically-validated practices.
+To make our research findings more useful in public policy arenas, we must first focus our knowledge on policy issues and then develop systems for collectively publicizing our intellectual property, persuasively articulating our insights, and distributing our most efficient and effective services.
+As an example of focusing our expert knowledge on policy issues, I have identified, from literature reviews and longitudinal studies, 14 facts that career specialists know for sure and could assert in debates about public policy regarding workforce development and career guidance.

-1. Childhood socialization influences adult work performance and job satisfaction.
+1. Childhood socialization influence adult work performance and job satisfaction.

-We know attitudes toward work are formed early in life, so work force and vocational guidance policy should take a developmental perspective.
-Vocational psychologists such as Super, Crites, Gribbons and Lohnes have each concluded from their longitudinal studies that "planful" competence in early adolescence relates to more realistic educational and vocational choices, occupational success and career progress (cf. Savickas, 1993).
-Longitudinal studies in other fields, such as epidemiology, sociology, psychiatry and developmental psychology, also have shown that early experiences help to shape an individual's work life.
-The sociologist Clausen (1991) used a 50-year longitudinal study to show that "planful" competence in early adolescence (i.e., a syndrome of self-confidence, dependability and effective use of intellectual resources) led to orderly careers in which individuals were stable and satisfied, and had fewer mid-life disruptions of career and marriages.
-Low competence related to recurrent life crises that involved career problems, marital conflict, divorce, depression and alienation.
-Clausen demonstrated that "planful" competence allowed adolescents to make better life choices, helped them elicit social support, contributed to reaching their goals and enabled them to deal with the ill-structured dilemmas of work life.
+We know that attitudes toward work are formed early in life, so workforce and vocational guidance policy should take a developmental perspective.
+Vocational psychologists such as Super, Crites, Gribbons, and Lohnes have each concluded from their longitudinal studies that planful competence in early adolescence relates to more realistic educational and vocational choices, occupational success, and career progress (cf. Savickas, 1993).

+Longitudinal studies in other fields such as epidemiology, sociology, psychiatry, and developmental psychology also have shown that early experiences help to shape an individual's worklife.
+The sociologist Clausen (1991) used a 50-year longitudinal study to show that planful competence in early adolescence-that is a syndrome of self-confidence, dependability, and effective use of intellectual resources-led to orderly careers in which individuals were stable and satisfied, with fewer disruptions of career and marriages in mid-life.
+Low competence related to recurrent life crises that involved career problems, marital conflict, divorce, depression, and alienation.
+Clausen demonstrated that planful competence allowed adolescents to make better life choices, helped them elicit social support, contributed to them reaching their goals, and enabled them to deal with the ill-structured dilemmas of worklife.

 The epidemiologists Kalimo and Vuori (1991) traced the development of Finnish children for 25 years.

-They concluded that poor self-esteem and deficient social conditions in childhood constrained the development of personal resources and resulted in a greater probability of entering and remaining in inadequate jobs as well as more prevalent adult health problems.
+They concluded that poor self-esteem and deficient social conditions in childhood constrained the development of personal resources and resulted in greater probability of entering and remaining in inadequate jobs as well as more prevalent adult health problems.

-Psychodynamic psychiatrists Valliant and Valliant (1981) reported that for underprivileged men the capacity to work in childhood predicted mental health and capacity for relationships at mid-life.
-It surpassed family problems and all other childhood variables in predicting success in adult life.
+Using the perspective of psychodynamic psychiatry, Valliant and Valliant (1981) reported that for underprivileged men the capacity to work in childhood predicted mental health and capacity for relationships at midlife, surpassing family problems and all other childhood variables in predicting success in adult life.
 By the age of 47, men who were competent and industrious at age 14 were twice as likely to have warm relationships with a variety of people, five times more likely to be well paid for their adult work, and 16 times less likely to have suffered significant unemployment.
 Intelligence was not an important mediating factor.